-The FCAW process is mainly used in the hand held semi-automatic mode, which provides optimum adaptability and ease of use for both shop and site welding.
+The FCAW process is mainly used in the semi-automatic mode (hand-held torch), which provides optimum adaptability and ease of use for both shop and site welding.
 For joints which lend themselves to mechanisation the productivity of the FCAW process may be further improved by the use of suitable automated equipment, Figure 2.

 A comparison of the arc time required for filling and capping large diameter thick wall fixed pipe (not including GTAW root) welded in all position, shows a distinct advantage for FCAW.
-Using welding times from actual pipe joints, the arc time to complete a joint of 310-360mm (12-14in) internal diameter pipe of ~65mm (~2.5in) wall thickness using Supercore F91 would be reduced by 25-40% compared with SMAW.
+Using welding times from actual pipe joints, the arc time to complete a joint of 310-360mm (12-14in) internal diameter pipe of ~65mm (~2.5in) wall thickness using Supercore F91 would be reduced by 25-50% compared with SMAW.

 Figure 2.
-Live demonstration of automatic orbital welding of a fixed 5G (double up) P91 pipe using Supercore F91 FCW
+Demonstration of automatic orbital welding of a fixed 5G (double up) P91 pipe using Supercore F91 FCW $^$

-4. Chemical composition, mechanical and creep properties of the FCAW weld metal From the above discussion, it can be seen that FCAW can offer not only significant productivity benefits but also welder-friendly operability, particularly in fabrication positions where other high productivity processes are not applicable.
-Nevertheless, it has also been recognised that these benefits can only be exploited if the deposit composition, hence microstructure is carefully controlled to achieve a reasonable balance of mechanical properties - primarily toughness and creep resistance.
+4. Chemical composition, mechanical and creep properties of the FCAW weld metal The productivity benefits of the FACW process can only be exploited if the deposit composition, hence microstructure is carefully controlled to achieve a reasonable balance of mechanical properties - primarily toughness and creep resistance.

-In the design of the flux cored wire, the deposit composition was aimed to be as close as possible to the requirements of the corresponding SMAW weld metal (e.g. AWS E9015-B9).
+In developing the flux cored wire, the deposit composition was designed to be as close as possible to the requirements of the corresponding SMAW weld metal (e.g. AWS E9015-B9).
 The next revision of AWS A5.29 specification for low alloy flux cored wires will include this grade, and the expected classification for an all-positional wire such as Supercore F91 will be E101T1-B9.
 AWS specifications are ultimately included in Section II Part C of the ASME Boiler and Pressure Vessel Code.

-^{} The demonstration was jointly carried out by Euroweld Ltd and Liburdi Dimetrics both of the USA, using Dimetrics' OrbiMig® equipment and Ø1.2mm flux cored wire.
+&lt;sup>\ The demonstration was jointly carried out by Euroweld Ltd and Liburdi Dimetrics both of the USA, using Dimetrics' OrbiMig® equipment and $\emptyset$ 1.2mm flux cored wire.

-Table 1 presents the typical all-weld metal composition of Supercore F91.
-This composition is typical of a deposit made using usual Ar-20%CO2 shielding gas.
-However, Supercore F91 is formulated to work with either Ar-15-25%CO2 or 100%CO2 shielding gases with minor changes in composition.
+Table 1 presents the typical undiluted weld metal composition of Supercore F91 made using usual Ar-20%CO2 shielding gas.
+However, Supercore F91 is formulated to work with either Ar-15-25%CO2 or 100%CO2 shielding gases which give only minor changes in deposit composition.